PhoenixTales/wiki.gothicarchive.org/characters.md

 > But the nobles didn't like me, because the King listened to my advice.
 > And they knew I posed a threat to their dirty business.
 > They used the King's wife to get me.
 I was blamed for her pointless murder.

+> I served at the king's court as leader of the king's bodyguard... for many years.
+> One stormy night the guards at the gate reported a mounted messenger sent by the Count of Meidheim.
+> I led the messenger into the throne room and handed him over to the hall guards present.
+> As I crossed the courtyard just a few moments later, I found a scroll, laying unsealed in the mud of the stable.
+> I bent down and took a look at it.
+It was a message from the Count of Meidheim to the king.
+> I was horrified.
+Not only the Count's head would be at stake due to the content!
+> When I still held the message in my hand, mouth open and disbelieving, I heard the messenger's calls.
+> 'Guards!
+Seize him!'
+> My guards approached hesitantly.
+I followed them and they led me to the king.
+> I was accused of treason and brought here, behind the barrier.
+So they thought they had silenced me.
+> Only my years of loyalty to the king saved my life, but I had to give up my freedom for his intrigue.

 ### Other games
 - `[King's] sycophants betrayed me, because I knew something I shouldn't have known.
 They tossed me into the mining colony, and the King allowed it.` (_Gothic 2_)